Reinforcement Learning Tutorial: Your First Steps in 2026

 Frequently Asked Questions About Reinforcement Learning

-What is the difference between exploration and exploitation in RL?
+What is the difference between model-based and model-free RL?

 Sabrina